 This type of full-apply edge banding edging is available, although it usually has to be procured through a commercial outlet rather than a lumberyard or woodworking supply.

 This sort of scrap piece of edging is installed by hammering it into a slot cut into the edge of the panel.
-For commercial installations, this is done with special tools or a pneumatic repeating hammer, but it can also be installed with a normal hammer or rubber mallet.
+Commercial installations are done with special tools or a pneumatic repeating hammer, but they can also be installed with a regular hammer or rubber mallet.

-Another other common option with painted plywood furniture is to paint the edges.
-The edges aren’t always smooth enough for painting, as there are voids, and the end grain may not be very smooth.
+Another common option for painted plywood furniture is to paint the edges.
+However, the edges aren’t always smooth enough for painting, as there are voids, and the end grain may not be very smooth.

 A simple solution to this problem is to putty the edge and smooth it before painting.
 However, that is time-consuming, both in waiting for the putty to dry and sanding it smooth.

-Use ultra-light spackling rather than paint or wood putty to make that easier.
+To make that easier, use ultra-light spackling rather than paint or wood putty.
 The fine grain of the spackling goes into the end grain easily and dries quickly.
-It can then be sanded smooth with 150 to 220 grit sandpaper readying it for painting.
+It can then be sanded smooth with 150 to 220 grit sandpaper, readying it for painting.